jatinkatyal/P.I.C.-Editor/README.md

+#P.I.C.E
-This is a picture editor created in python

-Execute gui.py in python.
+This is an image editor created using Python and designed in Qt To run execute gui.py in python.

-Requirements:
+#Requirements:
+	Python 3.x
 	numpy
 	pyqt4
 	scikit-image